NextronSystems/analysis-cockpit-manual/migrate/cluster.rst

 If you are unsure what your cluster nodes are, you can run the following command.
 Please note, the cluster marked as ``dim`` is your master node, or in our case the Analysis Cockpit.
-Do not update your Analysis Cockpit manually, we will do that in the end.

 .. code-block:: console
     :emphasize-lines: 4